08 Jan 2019 by Olga Brighton

 Winter is well and truly here with a newly arrived chill in the air.
 While winter generally conjures images of cosy nights at home, more people than ever before are choosing to book their tickets, take out winter sports travel insurance, and head off on an adrenaline-fuelled winter sports holiday.
-If the idea of a snow based break appeals, but you don’t know where to begin, here are 5 must-try sports straight out of the Winter Olympic games.
+If the idea of a snow based break appeals, but you don’t know where to begin, here are 4 must-try winter extreme sports straight out of the Winter Olympic Games.

 Okay, if you have ever seen Cool Runnings, you know that this is indeed a cool sport.
 This is now a staple in the winter Olympics and a firm favourite amongst keen sports fans all over the globe.
 If you’re not familiar with this winter sport, the basic premise is that you climb into a special sleigh – the bobsleigh - and slide down a specially designed course which is either made from natural ice, or artificial materials that mimic the structure and characteristics of ice.
 The sport can be traced back to the Swiss Alps in the early 1800s.
 Bobsleigh earned its name thanks to the techniques utilised by the competitors.
 With 4 people per sled, participants would bob back and forth in sync, in order to gain momentum to get them around the course in the best possible time.